DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ```
 ## [1] "integer"
 ```
-Most of the time this is not an issue, but it is a strange thing.
+Most of the time this is not an issue, but it is a behaviour that is worth getting used to.

 ### Some other atomic types in R
 Ok, let's think about some of the other basic data types we learned about (strings or "character" in R, boolean/logical)

+First let's clean up our workspace and re-assign our variables.

 ```r